S&T Motiv K14: Design

-S&T Motiv is introducing new features to the K14, including detachable side rails and Korean-made optics, which would replace the Schmidt & Bender PM optics on current versions.
+Since 2015, S&T Motiv has been introducing new features to the K14 including Korean-made Focus Optech SW-3125 optics and detachable side rails to replace German Schmidt & Bender PM optics.

 Hanwha Systems developed a multifunctional observation device that is part of the K14 package.
 The observation device features a built-in telescope, thermal imaging camera, laser rangefinder, electronic compass, and GPS.
 It can spot a person from a distance of up to 2.5 km using the daytime telescope and up to 1.5 km using the thermal camera.

 Export

 The K14 is being offered to the Jordanian Army.
 S&T Motiv also claims that small amounts have already been sold to foreign buyers.